 You did not disclose previous issues

-If there you have had a previous immigration or legal issues – including criminal convictions – then don’t choose to hide this information.
-If there is a ban or you have spent time for a certain criminal conviction, then don’t be under the illusion that you can hide the information from the Home Office – they miss nothing and question everything.
-Failure to disclose previous issues can also prevent you from applying for another visa in the future, as it looks like you are attempting to deceive the Home Office.
+If you’ve had a previous issue regarding immigration or the law, then don’t choose to hide this information.
+Whether there’s an actual ban or you’ve spent time in prison for a certain criminal conviction, don’t be under the illusion that you can hide this information from the Home Office; they miss nothing and question everything.

 You applied for the wrong type of visa

-It is also very important that you apply for the correct visa category, as each are designed for the various different purposes of immigration.
+It’s also very important that you apply for the correct visa category, as they’re each designed for a specific immigration purpose.

-You should avoid these mistakes so that the Home Office does not get a chance to refuse your visa application.
-And as every time you make visa application you have to pay the required fee whether it is successful or not, it is even more important that you don’t make any of the common mistakes mentioned above.
+You should avoid any of the aforementioned mistakes, so that the Home Office doesn’t get the chance to refuse your visa application.
+As every time you make a visa application, you’ll also have to pay the required fee regardless of whether it’s successful, it’s even more important that you don’t make any of the common mistakes mentioned above.